PrinceSinghhub/PrinceSinghhub/README.md

 * 🤖 **Developed and integrated the "AskAI + Discussion Forum"**, an intelligent peer-programming assistant where users can **interact with AI** to solve DSA/Dev doubts and collaborate with others — enabling **on-demand doubt resolution** and **community learning**.

+* Worked on complex APIs to reduce processing time and improved tab switching experience for smoother navigation

 * 📹 **Engineered a Session Recording Bot** using **Python, Selenium**, and **headless Azure VMs** with deep link automation — automating session joining and recording, cutting down **100% of manual effort** and improving reliability.

 * ⚙️ **Optimized 150+ APIs** by implementing **advanced caching layers, async processing, and API pipelines**, reducing backend latency by **up to 70%** and improving system throughput.